-Once received, parents and/or guardians can begin the registration process by creating an account with a password.
+Once received, guardians can begin the registration process by creating an account with a password.

-Parents and/or guardians will use the individual "SnapCode" to register each child in the family under this account.
+Guardians will use the individual "SnapCode" to register each child in the family under this account.
 Students are not fully enrolled until parents/guardians complete the full online form and submit the information.
 Payment may be made online or by personal check at the school office.